boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #figure-23 title="Transport Planes" artwork-align="center"}

-   Note that there could be multiple tunnels within a single transport plane between any pair of PEs.
-For readability, {{figure-23}} shows only single tunnel per transport plane for (ingress PE, egress PE) pair.
+   Note that there could be multiple tunnels within a single transport plane between any pair of PEs. {{figure-23}} shows only single tunnel per transport plane for (ingress PE, egress PE) pair.

    Similar to the QoS mapping models discussed in {{sec-qos-map}}, for mapping to transport planes at the ingress PE, both 5QI-unaware and 5QI-aware models are defined.
-In essence, entire slices can be mapped to transport planes without 5G QoS consideration (5QI-unaware model), or flows with different 5G QoS Classes, even if they are from the same slice, might be mapped to different transport planes (5QI-aware model).
+Essentially, entire slices can be mapped to transport planes without 5G QoS consideration (5QI-unaware model).
+For example, flows with different 5G QoS Classes, even from same slice, can be mapped to different transport planes (5QI-aware model).

 ##  5QI-unaware Model